drewsamsen/sr-cards-api/docs/api-overview.md

 ### Cards

+- `GET /api/cards`: Get all cards for the current user
 - `GET /api/decks/:deckId/cards`: Get all cards for a specific deck
 - `GET /api/cards/:id`: Get a specific card by ID
 - `POST /api/decks/:deckId/cards`: Create a new card in a deck